SanderMertens/ecs-faq/README.md

 ### Are ECS and Data Oriented Programming the same?
 They are not the same, but they are related.
 ECS is often combined with data oriented programming to produce performant code.

-### What is the different between Entity Component (EC) and Entity Component System (ECS)?
+### What is the different EC and ECS?
 Confusingly, Entity Component is closer to OOP than to ECS.
 EC is the native architecture found in many game engines, and is essentially OOP with a larger emphasis on composition.
 Components in EC do contain behavior, where in ECS systems and components are strictly separated.

 ### Is ECS a subset or superset of OOP?
-No. It is strictly possible to implement the rules of ECS in OOP, but this would not be very efficient.
+No. It is strictly possible to implement the rules of ECS in OOP, but this would not be very efficient, nor would it conform to the rules of OOP (like encapsulation).

 ### Is ECS a subset or superset of EC?
 No, for the same reasons as OOP.

 ### Where should I start when I want to write an ECS application?
 You have to decide whether you want to write your own ECS framework, or select an existing framework.
 Building your own ECS can be very educational but you should count on working for it for some time, as ECS frameworks internally can be quite complex.

 Make sure to read as much as you can about ECS, and try writing a simple project first.
 Trivial ECS examples are easy to follow and reason about, though actually writing an application in it requires a bit of a shift in mindset (if you are used to OOP).

 ### Where can I find resources to learn more about ECS?
 Unity has a few excellent introduction videos on ECS: https://unity3d.com/learn/tutorials/topics/scripting/introduction-ecs.
 If you found a good resource, let me know in an issue and I will add it here.